-A list of individual awards made to external bodies and amounts paid to individual sports is shown on the sportscotland website at: https://sportscotland.org.uk/about-us/investment-reporting/.
+There were no significant related party transactions with associated organisations during the year to 31 March 2024.
+Details of awards made to governing bodies and amounts paid to individual sports is shown on the sportscotland website at sportscotland.org.uk/about-us/investment-reporting/.